jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-ec2-iam-roles.md

 tags: [AWS, EC2]
 ---

-> Amazon EC2.
+> Use IAM roles to manage secure access to AWS services.

+## 1. IAM
+### 1.1 What is Identity and Access Management?
+AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

+### 1.2 What is IAM Role?
+An IAM role is an IAM entity that defines a set of permissions for making AWS service requests.
+IAM roles are not associated with a specific user or group.
+Instead, trusted entities assume roles, such as IAM users, applications, or AWS services such as EC2.

+## 2. Lab - IAM Roles
-### 5.2 Using IAM Roles With EC2
+### 2.1 Using IAM Roles With EC2
-Services -> IAM -> Roles -> Create Role, choose EC2.
+Go to Services -> IAM -> Roles -> Create Role, choose EC2.
 ![image](/assets/images/cloud/4106/4-12-ec2-iam-role-1.png)
-Select AdministratorAccess.
+Select AdministratorAccess, next.
 ![image](/assets/images/cloud/4106/4-12-ec2-iam-role-2.png)
-Input name.
+Set role name, then "Create role".
 ![image](/assets/images/cloud/4106/4-12-ec2-iam-role-3.png)
-New role created.
+New role is created.
 ![image](/assets/images/cloud/4106/4-12-ec2-iam-role-4.png)
+### 2.2 Using the Role

-Use role. ssh to remote ec2 instance, try 'aws s3 ls' command.
-It doesn't work if credentials are not there in '.aws' folder.
+Remote connect to EC2 instance with ssh.
+Try "aws s3 ls" command.
+It doesn't work if credentials are not there in ".aws" folder.
 ```raw
 [ec2-user@ip-172-31-93-212 ~]$ cd ~
 [ec2-user@ip-172-31-93-212 ~]$ ls -la